Damage Control (TV series)

 Damage Control is a reality television series produced by MTV.
-Hosted by lead vocalist Pierre Bouvier of Canadian music group Simple Plan, and directed by Sebastian Doggart.
+Hosted by Pierre Bouvier, the lead vocalist of Canadian rock band Simple Plan, and directed by Sebastian Doggart.
 The show was a real-life version of the movie Risky Business.
 It first aired on MTV on March 6, 2005.
 The last episode was broadcast on April 24, 2005.

 Premise

 Each episode begins with parents telling their teenage son or daughter that they are going away for the weekend.
 What the teenager does not know is that their parents actually hide out with Bouvier a short distance from their home.
 Using secret cameras and an insider friend of the teenager, the parents and Bouvier watch the teen's every move.
 Parents can win money by correctly predicting the next action their child will take.

 At the end of the weekend, the parents return home as promised.
 The teen can then win money by confessing to their parents about the events that took place.
 Eventually, Bouvier appears on the set to defuse the situation.
 He reveals what actually happened — "to do some damage control," as he says.